B1Kjuu/ResortifyPH/IMPLEMENTATION_GUIDE.md

 ---

 ## Week 1: Quick Wins (All Can Be Done in Parallel)

+### Task 2: Map-Based Location Picker & Address Cleaning (3 days)

+**Impact:** High | **Difficulty:** Medium

+#### Step 1: Add LocationPicker component

+- Use `react-leaflet` for interactive map
+- Allow users to search for addresses (Nominatim API)
+- Clean address results to English/Latin only
+- Show "No results found" if search is empty
+- Allow pinning by clicking map or dragging marker
+- Auto-fill address field and clean non-Latin characters
+- Map zooms/pans to selected search or pin

+#### Step 2: Integrate in Create/Edit Resort Pages

+- Use `<LocationPicker />` in `/owner/create-resort/page.tsx` and `/owner/edit-resort/[id]/index.tsx`
+- Pass latitude, longitude, and address state
+- Handle onLocationChange and onAddressChange

+#### Step 3: Test User Experience

+- Search for a location, select a result, and verify map zooms
+- Pin a location by clicking or dragging marker
+- Ensure address field is always cleaned and in English

+**Expected result:** Seamless, modern location selection for resorts

 ### Task 1: Form Validation + Error Feedback (3 days)